 “My dear!” he shouts from the top of the hill.
 “I have your purse!
 I lifted it as we disembarked.
 I wanted some remembrance of your lovely countenance.
 I would have returned it, after giving it a rattle through, just to sniff your powder, just to see myself in the small mirror of your compact.
 I have your purse!”
 But she doesn’t hear.
 She disappears too, and he lowers the hand he had waved, slips it into his pocket.

 He’s too tired to run after.

-He presses upwards, past the corner grocery—all the lemons and limes and oranges covered for the night—past the dry cleaner and the video store and the dark windows of the sleeping city; all the city a dark shuttered window.
+He presses upward, past the corner grocery—all the lemons and limes and oranges covered for the night—past the dry cleaner and video store and the dark windows of the sleeping city; all the city a dark shuttered window.